jatcwang/difflicious/docs/docs/docs/introduction.md

 )
 </pre>

-In the example above, difflicious helped us spot:
+In the example, we can see that:

-* That `Andy` is not the cat we expected.
-(Got a dog instead!)
+* Difflicious spots that **Andy** is not a Dog but instead a Cat!!
-* The cat `Dr.Evil` is the "same" on both sides, because we decided to not check how many lives the cats have left (Cats love their privacy).
+* The cat **Dr.Evil** is considered to be the same on both sides, because we decided to not check how many lives the cats have left.
-* `Lucky`'s age is wrong.
+* A diff is produced showing us that **Lucky's** age is wrong.